TactikalMakiRoll/Moonmath/README.md

-This is a repo of calculators for cryptocurrencies which i created Big shotout to Cultivate Crypto gang
+This is a repo of calculators for cryptocurrencies which i created Big shoutout to Cultivate Crypto gang

 Currently available: